tejaspalyekar/mtrench/README.md

 This project replicates a responsive Flutter user interface based on a Figma design for the Mtrench job application.

+## Screenshots and Video
+Task video and screenshots are uploaded in a folder name "Task Video & Screen Shots"

 ## How to Run

 Follow these steps to run the Flutter application: